oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

     </copy>
     ```

-    The environment will play a crucial role when exposing JavaScript code to SQL and PL/SQL, a topic that will be covered in a later lab.
+    The environment will play a crucial role when exposing JavaScript code to SQL and PL/SQL, a topic that will be covered in the next lab (Lab 3).

 ## Task 4: View dictionary information about modules and environments

-A number of new dictionary views allow you to see which modules are present in your schema, which environments were created, and which import names have been mapped to modules.
+A number of dictionary views allow you to see which modules are present in your schema, which environments were created, and which import names have been mapped to modules.
 Existing views like `ALL_SOURCE` have been extended to show the module's source code.

 1. View the source code of `helper_module_inline`